MicrosoftDocs/biztalk-docs/biztalk/core/putting-it-all-together-defining-a-trading-partner-management-solution.md

 ---
 description: "Learn more about: Putting it all Together: Defining a Trading Partner Management Solution"
-title: "Putting it all Together: Defining a Trading Partner Management Solution | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Putting it all Together: Defining a Trading Partner Management Solution" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 4219312a-c4b5-45f3-b77b-d5cc4f1a1ca4
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Putting it all Together: Defining a Trading Partner Management Solution
 Now that we have understood about the different types of components in building a TPM solution, let us understand the flow of a typical TPM solution and how the different building blocks work together.
 This section also lists some best practices for modeling a TPM solution.